 5. Set short-term goals with a firm direction

-Employees who work remotely typically perform best when they have short-term goals because these allow them to stay focused while also increasing their productivity.
+Employees who tele-working typically perform best when they have short-term goals because these allow them to stay focused while also increasing their productivity.

 When you’re managing a remote team, it’s important to train your employees in a way that allows them to be focused on short-term goals while keeping the big picture in mind.
 You need to have a clear direction for every project so everyone knows what the destination is.